JakeNTech/Markdown_to_HTML/README.md

 # Markdown_JS
-Im bored and need something to do, so im making this, a Javascript file that will read a Markdown file and turn in into HTML.
+Im bored and need something to do, so im making this, a Javascript file that will read a Markdown file and turn in into HTML.\
+There are two JS files, one is for reading any markdown files and one has been tailored for reading markdowns into a blog post, mainly as this is what I wanted this tiny project to do and that I didn't wanna mess up the original one lol!\
+The only difference between the two is the way headings are done, the `js_markdown.js` just converts `#` into `<h1>` but in the blog post one they are placed into a container and the `##` goes to `<p>` and `###` goes to `<h5>` instead as it makes it look nicer!
 ## Test Data
 Example test data can be found in `/test`
 ## How to use